gsamokovarov/grunt-init-backbone-plugin/README.md

 ## Manifesto

-The plugin project structure is based on a simple manifesto, about what a backbone plugin should do:
+The plugin project structure is based on a simple manifesto, about what a [Backbone][] plugin should and should not do:

 1. Plugins should **enchance** [Backbone][], not change it.
 2. It is _OK_ to monkey-patch [Backbone][] as long as **1.** stands true.

 Preserving the [Backbone][] internal behaviour is pretty essential so we can play nicely with other plugins.
-If you need to change internal behaviour, do that in a _fork_ and *not* in a plugin.
+If you need to change internal behaviour, do that in a _fork_ and not in a plugin.

 To ensure that we are a _nice_ plugin, the auto-generated `test/index.html` runs the [Backbone][] own tests before the plugin ones.